iaxo/axion-limits/README.md

 python3 generateAxionPlot.py
 ```

 Inside this script you can find how to use this package.
 The different dark matter detection experiment are organize in SQL databases.
 For now, we have one database for [axion](databases/Axions.db) experiments (which contains one table named AxionsGag for photon coupling and another one called AxionGae for electron coupling) and for [WIMPs](databases/Wimps.db) experiments (which contains one table named WIMPs_SI for spin independent interaction).
-In order to load the desired database you may use the correspondent DataBase class defined in [DataBaseClass.py](DataBaseClass.py).
+In order to load the desired database you may use the correspondent DataBase class defined in [Database.py](src/axionlimits/Database.py).
 In this case,

 ```
-from AxionPlot import *
-import DataBaseClass as db
+import axionlimits.Database as db from axionlimits.AxionPlot import AxionGagPlot

 # The first parameter is the path to the .db file and second parameter is the name of the database table inside that .db file.
 database = db.DataBaseGag("databases/Axions.db", "AxionsGag")